zainlol/lecture-devops-app/README.md

 ### Getting started

-For more information on the app, please have a look into its [README](./app/README.md).
+For more information regarding the app, please have a look into its [README](./app/README.md).

 The `Makefile` is the main entry point for this repository.
-It's meant to be used for documentation purposes and local invokation only.
-The following the following commands are available:
+It's meant to be used for documentation purposes and local development/invocation only.
+The following commands are available:

+#### `make install-stack`

+* install technology stack (nodejs, npm, mongodb) locally within the project
+* in order for the application-related targets to pick up these binaries, the `PATH` variable is adjusted and exported for the corresponding target

 #### `make install-deps`